futel/dialplan-functions/testplan/tests.md

 - domestic PSTN numbers call (10 digit prefixed by 1, +1, 0111, or nothing)
 - international PSTN numbers call (12 digit prefixed by 52 or 01152)
 - 933 acts appropriately for an emergency call (call destination or notify)
-- valid 3 digit numbers (933, 211, 988, ...XXX)
+- other valid 3 digit numbers (211, 988, ...XXX) act appropriately
-- other valid 3 digit calls call their destinations
 - 0 sends to operator from dialtone
 - valid versions of 5035551212, 8005551212, 5555551212 send to operator
 - caller ID is appropriate